 Our curriculum is based upon a two year rolling programme of thematic questions.

 Each teacher in Key Stage 1 creates a booklet for parents/carers at the start of each new term.
 This booklet details the theme being taught, and the different aspects of the theme.
-It also gives details of trips, messages, PE days and other important information for the term.
+It also gives details of visits, messages, PE days and other important information for the term.
 The booklet is saved on the class pages of the website, but a paper copy can be given if requested.

 ENGLISH AND MATHS

 At Crescent we strive for excellence in both english and maths.
 The children enjoy a rich english and maths curriculum, that promotes both self-belief and positve learning behaviours.
 Below are the documents we plan from for both english and maths.

 Phonics plays an enormously important role at Crescent and especially in Key Stage 1.
 Most children learn to read whilst in KS1 and phonics is a vital aspect of this.
 We follow a structured programme of lessons throughout Key Stage 1, which ensures all children leave with a sound understanding of phonics.
 Below is the programme of phonemes that are taught in each term, through KS1.